Code-Institute-Submissions/tree_quiz/README.md

 | Sign in Btn                       | OK               | OK             | OK              | OK                       |
 | Refresh (reloads instructions.html| OK               | OK             | OK              | OK                       |

-Multiplayer paralelel play was tested by signing in with the two usernames in different browsers (Chrome & Edge) and answering questions at the same time.
+Multiplayer parallel play was tested by signing in with the two usernames in different browsers (Chrome & Edge) and answering questions at the same time.
 Players.json updated correctly without the seperate games conflicting.
 It was also tested if the same username was playing on two different browsers at the same time.
 The player would be unaware except that questions would be skipped as they are already been answered by the other browser.